breezewish/JITPlot/README.md

 ### Auto Layout Library

 The project contains a simple and stupid layout library, which is used to automatically layout controls when user is resizing the window.
-Developers only need to specify magnet settings for controls.
+Developers only need to specify magnet settings (aka anchor) for controls.
 For example, `right, top` means the control will always stick at the right top corner when resizing the window, while `left top right bottom` means the control will be resized when size of window is changed.

 - `ui\layout\layoutmanager.h`: The layout manager.